cesc1989/apuntes/DevAsPros/Servidor/Mejoras del Servidor.md

 Ese es su valor por defecto pero lo agrego al archivo para que sea explicito para mí.

+Explicación de los docs:
+> The maximum number of seconds that an application process may be idle.
+That is, if an application process hasn't received any traffic after the given number of seconds, then it will be shutdown in order to conserve memory.

 ### max_pool_size de 2

 El valor por defecto es 6.